I’m Samantha, a writer with an oversized smile and a deep-rooted passion for vulnerability and lake days.

 If I could sit across from you in a coffee shop, I’d wrap my fingers around a hot mug and ask about your guilty pleasures, if you know your Enneagram number, and then—my favorite—what makes you feel most alive.

 Because I like midnight driving with the windows down, I share a thriving guilty pleasure relationship with One Direction.
 Nobody can drag me down.
 (But recently, I’ve started a thing with gummy worms.
 We might just be in the talking stage.
 I’m exploring it.)

 Self-awareness is my jam.
-And I’ve got some kind of emotional spidey sense that wants to understand and connect with people on a whole new level.
-Enter my Enneagram love.
-My Four heart thrives when I put emotions into words.
+And I’ve got some kind of emotional spidey sense that wants to understand and connect with people on a whole new level of authenticity.
+I thrive most when I put emotions into words.
 My feels go real deep—like, we’re scuba diving amongst frilled sharks here.